gmr/mredis/README.md

 Notes
 =====

-Redis.sort will not store currently, needs to be extended to manually store to the correct server
+Redis.sort will not store currently, needs to be extended to manually store to the correct server.

+Currently the only hash_method supported is "standard" which is a crc32 value of the key mod the number of servers.